ganeti/ganeti/man/gnt-cluster.rst

 group, e.g.::

     # gnt-cluster command -g default date

+The ``-M`` option can be used to prepend the node name to all output lines.

 The command is executed serially on the selected nodes.
 If the master node is present in the list, the command will be executed